xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Critics of Eurocentrism

-[CRITICAL OBJECTIONS AGAINST THE EUROPEAN-UNIQUENESS ARGUMENT]{.ul}
+CRITICAL OBJECTIONS AGAINST THE EUROPEAN-UNIQUENESS ARGUMENT

 There were many similarities between Europe and other areas on Earth;
 for example, around the 1750's, China, India, Japan and the Middle East